-- Describe the nutritional requirements for people in different stages of the life cycle, from conception to old age, recognising the link between early nutrition and nutritional problems later in life. - Discuss nutritional issues relating to various population groups, e.g. vegetarians, ethnic minority groups, less affluent, sports men and women. - 3 Discuss international/global nutritional problems. - 4 Design a nutritionally based menu for a particular population group.
+- 1 Describe the nutritional requirements for people in different stages of the life cycle, from conception to old age, recognising the link between early nutrition and nutritional problems later in life. - 2 Discuss nutritional issues relating to various population groups, e.g. vegetarians, ethnic minority groups, less affluent, sports men and women. - 3 Design a nutritionally based menu for a particular population group.